shipwebdotjp/wplinelogin/README.md

   → None
 - Deactivation method for links:
   → None (You can deactivate them in bulk by setting them to "Not in use")

+### Auto create wp account

+In order to use this feature, you must set **Auto create wp account: enable** in Other Settings.

+When user logged in with LINE login, if there is no WordPress user linked to that LINE account, a WordPress user is automatically created and made linked.
+A login ID and password will be automatically created for user.
+Users cannot know the automatically created WordPress password.
+Therefore, users should reset their password and set a new one.

+In order to automatically create a WordPress account with a pre-configured email address, you must have completed an application for permission to obtain an email address for the LINE Login channel you are using from LINE Developers.

+You can apply by setting up a privacy policy on your site that describes the purpose of obtaining and using email addresses and submitting a screenshot of the policy.

+### Unlink autocreated account
+In the case of an automatically created WordPress account, unless Use email as key is enable or user has reset their password,the user does not retain the password, so if unlink, the user may not be able to log in to that WordPress account again.

+- Just unlink , remain account
+This is not recommended.
+Because Unless Use email as key is enable or notify password when register, there will be no way to log back into a WordPress account.
+- Delete Account
+Delete the WordPress account when unlink the automatically created WordPress account.
+Please note that all user-generated content and other information will also be deleted.
+- Disable unlinking
+For automatically created WordPress accounts, user will not be able to unlink from their LINE account.

+### Use email as key
+Link to a WordPress account that matches the email address registered on LINE account.
+(User LINE login with a LINE account that is not linked to any WordPress account.
+Also the WordPress account is not linked any LINE account)

+In order to use this feature, you must have email addresses permission in your LINE Login channel.

 ## Screenshots